-The survey was created through collaboration between Dr. Noah Lenstra of the University of North Carolina at Greensboro and by the Colorado State Library in Fall 2024.
-The survey instrument was very loosely inspired by the survey instrument used in a similar study of adult programming in North Carolina undertaken by the State Library of North Carolina in 2019-2020 (Lenstra, 2020).
-In addition to expanding the survey's focus from adult programming to all adult services - except for collections - Dr. Lenstra and Colorado State Library staff14 also extensively re-wrote questions and re-organized the survey to tailor it to the unique needs and opportunities present in Colorado.
+The survey was set up by the Colorado State Library in Fall 2024, in collaboration with Dr. Noah Lenstra of the University of North Carolina at Greensboro.
+The survey instrument was very loosely inspired by the survey instrument used in a similar study of Adult programming in North Carolina undertaken by the State Library of North Carolina in 2019-2020 (Lenstra, 2020).
+In addition to expanding the survey's focus from adult programming to all adult services - except for collections - Dr. Lenstra and Colorado State Library staff also extensively re-wrote questions and re-organized the survey to tailor it to the unique needs and opportunities present in Colorado.

 The survey was disseminated by the Colorado State Library in December 2024, and it was open through the middle of January 2025.
-A link to the survey was shared via listserv to Colorado library directors with scheduled follow-up reminder emails during the data collection period.
 Respondents from both library systems and from library branches were asked to fill out the survey, indicating if they were filling out the survey on behalf of their library system or library branch.
-In total, the survey received 110 responses, but only 109 of those had a specific library associated with the response: One respondent inadvertently selected the wrong library, and the researchers were unable to determine what library this response came from.
+In total, the survey received 110 responses, but only 109 of those had a specific library associated with the response: One respondent inadvertently selected the wrong library and the researchers were unable to determine what library this response came from.

 What level of the library is respondent answering at?
-Large Medium Small Tiny Not known All Library jurisdiction/system 30% 44% 74% 100% 100% 64% Single branch location 70% 56% 26% - - 36% Total 20 32 31 26 1 110
+Large Medium Small Tiny Not known All Library jurisdiction/system 30% 44% 74% 100% 100% 64% Single branch location 70% 56% 26% 36% Total 20 32 31 26 1 110

 After reviewing the data, it was decided to analyze branch-level respondents as analogous to system-level respondents.
-The reason for this decision is that most respondents answering on behalf of a single branch came from large or medium libraries, while relatively few small (and tiny) library respondents were answering on behalf of single branch locations.
+The reason for this decision is that most respondents answering on behalf of a single branch came from large or medium libraries, while relatively few small (and on tiny) library respondents were answering on behalf of single branch locations.

 Furthermore, comparing large library systems to tiny library systems is in some ways like comparing apples to orange.
-It is more like comparing apples to apples to compare single large library system branches to small and tiny libraries, as they operate at more closely matched levels of scale and funding.
+It is more like comparing apples to apples to compare single large library system branches to small and tiny libraries, as they operating at more closely matched levels of scale and funding.
 In any case, that is the analytical assumption behind the decision to analyze all respondents together.